Annibale Panichella

 Interests

-• Search-based Software Engineering
+• Computational Intelligence for Software Engineering

-• Test Case Generation
+• Test Case Generation and Fuzzing

-• Testing for AI
+• Software Testing for AI

 • Security Testing